Sun-GlycoLab/StrucGAP/docs/source/preprocess.rst

                  samplewise_normalization = False)
     module1.cv(threshold = 'no')
     module1.psm(psm_number = 'no')
+    # Using glytoucan = True and biosynthetic_pathways = True is a very time-consuming task, due to the limitations of the GlyTouCan and KEGG APIs.
+Please be patient when enabling these two annotations.
+If you prefer faster execution, set both options to False.
     module1.annotation(glytoucan = True, glytoucan_structure = True, glytoucan_wurcs_file = "tests/glycosmos_glycans_wurcs.csv", biosynthetic_pathways = True, glycobiology_filter = True)
     module1.output()